Last updated on September 13th, 2018

 - Mr. D sponsored his fiancee in 2002.
 When she arrived in Canada she refused to live with him or marry him.
 Mr. D tried to have his former fiance deported, however, her appeal was successful.
 Unbeknown to him, she later went on social assistance.
 In 2007, the Ontario government informed him that he owed $10,510.65 for breach of the undertaking.

 - Ms. E sponsored her father, mothers, and two brothers in 1995.
 Her husband was a co-signatory.
 She later left him because of abuse.
-She went on social assistance afterward, as did her father, and one brother.
-In 2006 she was informed that she owed the Ontario government $94,242.16 for breach of the undertaking.

 The governing Conservative Party of Canada is having their convention from June 9-11.
 One of the measures that the party will be debating is whether to adopt as official party a policy that would strip people of their citizenship if they take up arms against the Canadian Armed Forces or its allies.